whleucka/hyper/README.md

 composer install
 ```

 - **Configuration**: Customize the configuration files according to your project requirements, including database settings and configurations.

-Copy the default env settings
+If you're starting a new project, then copy the example env configuration.

 ```bash
 cp .env.example .env
 ```